 |Cottage Pond Beach||3.8 mi.
 Northwest of Central Kew||North Caicos|

 |Pumpkin Bluff Pond Beach||1.8 mi.
 North of Central Maria Mai||North Caicos|

 |Whitby Beach||3.0 mi.
 Northwest of Central Boton||North Caicos|

 |1.2 mi.
 West of Central Dellis Cay|

-To learn more concerning snorkeling, including suggestions and helpful tips for both "old pros" and beginners, check out our detailed Caribbean snorkeling page.
+To learn more concerning snorkeling, including helpful suggestions and tips for beginners and "pros" check out our extensive guide to snorkeling in the Caribbean.

 Snorkeling the waters of North Caicos is an experience unlike anything you'll experience elsewhere, so whether you bring a snorkeling kit along with you or rent one from the island's gift shop when you arrive, you'll definitely want to make sure to keep your gear on hand every time you head for the coast.